thibaudcolas/frontend-starter-kit/docs/useful-tooling.md

 > weinre is a remote web inspector.
 Like the Chrome Devtools but built in HTML and can be used to debug any browser.

+weinre is integrated into most of our projects via Browsersync.
 It needs to be activated from Browsersync's UI (that would usually be `http://localhost:3001/remote-debug`), and can be launched from there too.